-If you wish to utilize your own commercialization assistance provider(s), you are required to include this as one or more subcontracts or consultants in your budget and to provide a detailed budget justification.
+To utilize your own TABA provider(s), you are required to include this as one or more subcontracts or consultants in your budget and to provide a detailed budget justification.
 You may include up to \$50,000 per project.
 The total amount of Phase II assistance that a company may receive during a fiscal year is subject to Small Business Administration policy per the statute.
-Please note that the commercialization assistance does not count toward the maximum award size listed in Section II.C.; e.g., seeking commercialization assistance from your provider could result in a maximum award in the amount of \$1,150,000 for topics that specify a maximum award amount of \$1,100,000.
-Commercialization assistance costs will not be used to determine compliance with Section III.
-C. 5.
-RESTRICTIONS ON THE LEVEL OF SBC PARTICIPATION.
-Reimbursement is limited to services received that comply with 15 U.S.C. § 638(q); examples of acceptable services include assistance with:
+Please note that TABA does not count toward the maximum award size listed in Section II.C.; e.g., seeking TABA from your provider could result in a maximum award in the amount of \$1,150,000 for topics that specify a maximum award amount of \$1,100,000.
+TABA costs will not be used to determine compliance with Section III.
+C. RESTRICTIONS ON THE LEVEL OF SBC PARTICIPATION.
+Reimbursement is limited to services received that comply with 15 U.S.C. § 638(q).
+You may propose services in the following areas: